 1. Evolutionary psychology and willpower

-The scientific nature of this book is due to the connection with what’s written in the other Global Cognitive Theory books about cognitive processes of the brain and evolutionary psychology, largely confirmed by the aforementioned EDI Study.
+The scientific nature is due to the connection with the Global Cognitive Theory about cognitive processes of the brain and evolutionary psychology, confirmed largely by the EDI Study – Evolution and Design of Intelligence.

 The Global Cognitive Theory is an extension to the psychology of the new perspective of life given by the General Theory of Conditional Evolution of Life.

 Not in vain, the ideas included in this evolutionary theory are about the philosophy and definition of life.

 The fundamental characteristic of life, according to the Conditioned Evolution of Life, is precisely freedom; an aspect that presents itself through the free will of the living beings.